 This is great for this time of year, because it makes quite a lot of cake, serving around 20.
 It would be a perfect pot luck contender for that family gathering or holiday party with friends.

 It’s lovely and moist, like banana cakes should be, but still quite cake-y rather than banana bread-y, if that makes sense.
 Which is how I imagined it to be (result!).

 I wanted to add a frosting.
-Surely you can’t have a sheet cake without a frosting, after all?
+Surely you can’t have banana bars without a frosting, after all?
 But I didn’t want it to be a ‘hard work frosting’.
 Many frosting recipes I come across look and sound amazing, but lots of creaming and fluffing’s required to make them.

 The peanut butter frosting recipe I went for has 5 ingredients in it – just peanut butter, butter, milk, vanilla, and powdered sugar.
 But what makes it so easy is the fact that you simply melt the first 4 ingredients together in a saucepan, then stir in the powdered sugar.

 No whipping or piping required.
 What you end up with is a fudge-y, buttery, peanut butter-y deliciousness to spread thickly over your sheet cake.

 Sprinkle over some chopped up peanut butter cups, peanut butter M&Ms, or Reese’s pieces for a bit of extra decadence if you like.
 You can skip this step if you like but, personally, I couldn’t resist!

 Banana sheet cake with peanut butter fudge frosting

 For the sheet cake

 - 1/2 cup brown sugar